JuliaLang/julia/doc/stdlib/base.rst

 .. function:: pointer(a[, index])

-   Get the native address of an array element.
+   Get the native address of an array or string element.
 Be careful to ensure that a julia reference to ``a`` exists as long as this pointer will be used.

 .. function:: pointer(type, int)